-wearing your silver jewelry frequently is often the best way to prevent tarnishing. however, storing silver pieces under humidity and extreme changes in climatic temperatures can easily oxidise the silver, giving it a tarnished look. tarnish on sterling silver is most easily removed when it first becomes visible. polish your silver jewelry regularly and store it in an airtight box or ziplock bag to avoid exposure to the air.
+Wearing our silver pieces frequently is often the best way to prevent tarnishing.
+Please note that storing silver pieces under humidity and extreme changes in climatic temperatures can easily oxidise the silver, giving it a tarnished look.
+Tarnish on sterling silver is most easily removed when it first becomes visible.
+Polish your silver jewelry regularly and store it in an airtight box or ziplock bag to avoid exposure to the air.

 If cleaning is required, you can gently wash the silver piece with a soft toothbrush and mild dish soap with warm water.
 Make sure to dry it well before storing.
 Be extra careful when cleaning jewelry with prong settings as they may loosen during the cleaning process.
 You should avoid wearing sterling silver jewelry in seawater, swimming pools, hot tubs, etc as chemicals and salt can be corrosive to metals.